What is zoledronic acid?

 Some people have flu-like symptoms, such as:

-Tell your doctor if these effects do not get better within 2 days or are causing problems.
-It may be helpful to take mild painkillers such as paracetamol.
+Tell your doctor if these symptoms do not get better within 2 days or are getting worse.
+It may help to take mild painkillers, such as paracetamol.
+Contact the hospital on the number you have been given.
 Your doctor, nurse or pharmacist can give you advice.

 Feeling tired (fatigue)